Cervical artificial disc replacement complications

 In the European Spine Journal (26), medical university researchers in Italy researchers examined alignment at the cervical spine in patients following cervical disc replacement surgery.

 “The alignment at the cervical spine has been considered a determinant of degeneration at the adjacent disc, but this issue in cervical disc replacement surgery is poorly explored and discussed in this patient population.
 The aim of this systematic review is to compare anterior cervical fusion and total disc replacement in terms of preservation of the overall cervical alignment and complications.”

-“Even though cervical disc arthroplasty (replacement) leads to similar outcomes compared to arthrodesis (fusion) in the middle term follow-up, no evidence of superiority of cervical total disc replacement is available up to date.
+“Even though cervical disc arthroplasty (replacement) leads to similar outcomes compared to arthrodesis (fusion) in the middle-term follow-up, no evidence of the superiority of cervical total disc replacement is available up to date.
 We understand that the overall cervical alignment after total disc replacement tends towards the loss of lordosis, but only longer follow-up can determine its influence on the clinical results.”

 Surgical treatments for Cervical Instability – the disc may not be the problem causing pain, loss of cervical curvature, and loss or range of motion